FinnDore/v/README.md

 ### Deployment

-To deploy vote you will need a Mysql database, somehwre to deploy the nextjs app and a token for [Hop Channels](https://docs.hop.io/sdks/overview)
+To deploy vote you will need a Mysql database, somehwre to deploy the nextjs app and a token for [Soketi](https://soketi.app/)